arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/12.multi-protocol-gateway/content.md

 ![Multi-Protocol Gateway Hardware Setup](assets/multi-protocol-hardware.png)

-***If you have not set up your Portenta X8, please have a look at [Portenta X8 Getting Started](https://docs.arduino.cc/tutorials/portenta-x8/out-of-the-box) tutorial***
+***If you have not set up your Portenta X8, please have a look at [User Manual's Out-of-the-box experience](https://docs.arduino.cc/tutorials/portenta-x8/user-manual#out-of-the-box-experience)***

 ### Setting Up The Portenta X8